Firojpaudel/Machine-Learning-Notes/The Hundred Page Machine Learning Book/Day_8.md

 Model based learning algos use the training data to create a model that has parameters learnt from training data.
 <br><br>
 Instance based learning algos use the whole dataset as model.
-> Instance based algo frequentlyused in practice is KNN algo (k-Nearest Neighbours).
+> Instance based algo frequently used in practice is KNN algo (k-Nearest Neighbours).

 Instead of learning a general model, the system memorizes the training instance and uses them directly to make predictions for new instances.